This is the first guest post in the blog and I am glad to introduce you all to a genius recipe developer as well as a fantastic cook – Richa.

 - ¾ cup raw almonds soaked overnight

-- a pinch of sea salt or regular salt
+- 1 pinch sea salt or regular salt

 - ¼ cup water

 - a pinch of cardamom powder (choti elaichi powder)

 - ½ to 1 teaspoon saffron strands to taste (kesar)

 - Soak the almonds overnight.
 Peel and pulse into coarse crumbs.
 Add a pinch of sea salt and keep ready.

 - To peel almonds easily.
 Drain and soak them in boiling water for 2 minutes.
 The Skin will loosen up.
 Press the almonds and they will pop out.